hansknutsson/HK_library_test/README.md

  UPLOADED CODE

  I developed the upploaded code as tools in my research towards finding optimal sets of waveforms for analysis of microstructural tissue features using diffusion weighted MRI (dMRI).
-The code can be used for optimisation, simulation and visualisation of a number of aspects in dMRI
+The code can be used for optimization, simulation and visualisation of a number of aspects in dMRI.